Log in with RealMe

 • 3

-All other documentation (such as briefs, cost estimates, and variations) generated as part of the delivery of services can be reference or attached to a master PCO as appendices for purposes of audit, invoicing and reporting.
+All other documentation (including briefs, cost estimates and variations) can be referenced or attached as appendices for auditing, invoicing, and reporting.

 • 4